Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Blue Cash Everyday® Card from American Express and American Express Cash Magnet® Card.

 If you don’t want to pay high annual fees, these two cards are a strong combo.
-The Blue Cash Everyday® Card from American Express offers accelerated cash back at US supermarkets and US gas stations.
+The Blue Cash Everyday® Card from American Express offers accelerated cash back at US supermarkets and US gas stations, which you can redeem for statement credit.
 Outside of those categories, use the Amex Cash Magnet to earn a solid 1.5% cash back on all purchases.